Stkanch/Aranar/README.md

 ## Run

-You can run `perp-arbitrageur` in the following environments:
+You can run `Aranar` in the following environments:

 ### Localhost